KaninPongtanavong/Cyclistic-Bike-Share-Analysis/README.md

 From the image above, we can see that stations near tourist attractions, like Streeter Dr & Grand Ave, are very popular among this group.
 These stations have the highest number of rides by casual riders in the summer.

 ### Conclusions
+1. Riding Patterns:
+   * The majority of the rides are taken by members, primarily for daily commutes.
+They prefer calssic and electric bikes and tend to ride mainly during weekdays with peak usage in the morning and evening.
+   * Casual riders have a diverse riding patterns, with a significant amount of rides occuring near tourist attractions.
+Their rides peak in the afternoon, suggesting that many rides are taken for sightseeing and leisure.

+2. Trip Types:
+   * One-way trips dominate the number of rides for over 95% of total rides.
+This trend is consistent among both member and casual riders, with casual riders taking slightly more round trips.

+3. Seasonal Trends:
+   * Summer is the peak season for rides, with August being the peak month for members and July for casual riders.
+Conversely, winter sees the lowest number of rides, highlighting the seasonality of bike usage.

+4. Bike Preferences:
+   * Classic bikes are the most popular among all users, followed by electric bikes.
+Docked bikes are predominantly used by casual riders and are more common around tourist spots.

+5. Top Stations:
+   * Stations near tourist attractions, such as Streeter Dr & Grand Ave and DuSable Lake Shore Dr & Monroe St, are particularly popular among casual riders.
+Members tend to start their rides at stations more evenly distributed across the city, indicating regular commuting patterns.

+## Act
+> In the "Act" phase, we will develop actionable recommendations that address our key business questions and support Cyclistic's goals based on our findings from the analysis.

+### Recommendations
+1. Increase Membership Converion:
+   * Introduce short-term membership plans (e.g., daily or weekly memberships) that offer discounts or added benefits to attract casual riders that are tourists.
+   * For casual riders who are local and frequent users, offer special promotions after a certain number of rides within a period.

+2. Retain Current Members:
+   * Implement a loyalty program for current members, offering rewards such as free rides, merchandise, or discounts on membership renewal based on their usage.
+   * Provide members with exclusive benefits like priority access to new bike types, special event invitations, and dedicated customer support.

+3. Optimize Bike Distribution and Maintenance:
+   * Increase the number of bikes available at the top starting stations like Streeter Dr & Grand Ave and DuSable Lake Shore Dr & Monroe St, especially during peak seasons and hours.
+   * Implement more frequent maintenance at stations with the highest usage to ensure bikes are in good condition, reducing downtime and improving user satisfaction.

+ 4. Enhance User Experience:
+    * Introduce features that highlight popular tourist routes and attractions for those who subscribe to the membership, making it an additional incentive for casual riders to become members.
+    * Ensure the app provides real-time updates on bike availability and station status to help riders plan their trips more efficiently.

+ 5. Seasonal and Hourly Adjustments:
+    * Create targeted promotions during winter to boost ridership, such as offering heated bike seats or discounts on rides.
+    * Increase bike availability during peak hours (morning for members and afternoon for casual riders) to meet demand.

+ 6. Leverage Data for Continuous Improvement:
+    * Regularly analyze ride data to identify emerging trends and adjust strategies accordingly.
+Use predictive analytics to anticipate future demand and optimize resource allocation.
+    * Implement a feedback mechanism in the app to gather rider input on their experiences, which can be used to make data-driven improvements.